Toledo vs. Middle Tennessee Bahamas Bowl NCAA Football Odds, Plays and Insights | December 17, 2021

 Over/Under Insights

+- Toledo and its opponents have combined to put up more than 52.5 points in five of 11 games this season.

-- Toledo's games this season have gone over 52 points six of 11 times.
+- Middle Tennessee's games have gone over 52.5 points in six of 11 chances this season.

-- The 46.8 combined points per game that these two squads have allowed this season are 5.2 fewer than the 52 total in this contest.
+- These two squads combine to surrender 46.8 points per game, 5.7 fewer than this contest's over/under.

-- The average total in Rockets games this season is 55.0, 3.0 points more than Friday's over/under of 52.
+- Rockets games this season feature an average total of 55.0 points, a number 2.5 points higher than Friday's over/under.

-- The 56.1 PPG average total in Blue Raiders games this season is 4.1 points more than this game's over/under.
+- The 52.5-point over/under for this game is 3.6 points below the 56.1 points per game average total in Blue Raiders games this season.

 Toledo Stats and Trends

+- In Toledo's 12 games this season, it has seven wins against the spread.

-- So far this season, the Rockets have been installed as favorites by a 10-point margin or more five times and are 3-2 ATS in those matchups.
+- So far this season, the Rockets have been installed as favorites by a 10-point margin or more five times and are 3-2 ATS in those contests.

-- Toledo's games this year have hit the over on five of 11 set point totals (45.5%).
+- Toledo's games this year have gone over the point total in 45.5% of its opportunities (five times in 11 games with a set point total).

-- Toledo is 6-1 against the spread and 6-2 overall in games when it records more than 25.8 points.
+- Toledo is 6-1 against the spread and 6-2 overall this season when the team records more than 25.8 points.

-- In games that Toledo piles up over 367.4 yards, the team is 5-2 against the spread and 6-2 overall.
+- When Toledo churns out over 367.4 yards, the team is 5-2 against the spread and 6-2 overall.

-- This year, the Rockets have five turnovers, 26 fewer than the Blue Raiders have takeaways (31).
+- The Rockets have turned the ball over five times this season, 26 fewer than the Blue Raiders have forced (31).

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.